Third Position: Germany

 Ernst Niekisch and others tried to combine communist and anti-capitalist nationalist forces to overthrow the existing order of the Weimar Republic.
 He called this merger "National Bolshevism".
+During his early years in Nazi Party as SS-Gauführer, Nazi leader Heinrich Himmler worked briefly as a deputy of Gregor Strasser, then head of party propaganda department.
+Influenced heavily by Strasserist ideas, Himmler attacked capitalism and viewed socialism as "the natural economic system" during the 1920s.
 Germany's Chancellor, General Kurt von Schleicher (in office 1932–33), attempted to induce the more left-wing Strasserist segment of the Nazi Party to merge with the trade unions as way of forcing Hitler to support his government, but his plan failed.

 The term is also used today for mutual entryism or cooperation between left and right-wing groups.
-For example, at a Berlin peace rally on February 24, 2023 called by Sahra Wagenknecht leading figure of Germany's socialist Left Party, die Linke, and feminist Alice Schwarzer in support of their manifesto calling for negotiations and stop of military support of the Ukraine, far-right factions and pro-Russian supporters were in attendance.
+For example, at a Berlin peace rally on February 24, 2023, called by Sahra Wagenknecht, at the time a leading figure of Germany's socialist Left Party, and feminist Alice Schwarzer in support of their manifesto calling for negotiations and stop of military support of Ukraine, far-right factions and pro-Russian supporters were in attendance.

 France

 During the 1930s and 1940s, a number of splinter groups from the radical left became associated with radical nationalism.
 Jacques Doriot's French Popular Party (from the French Communist Party) and Marcel Déat's National Popular Rally (from the French Section of the Workers' International).
 Third Position ideology gained some support in France, where in 1985 Jean-Gilles Malliarakis set up a "Third Way" political party, Troisième Voie (TV).
 Considering its main enemies to be the United States, communism and Zionism, the group advocated radical paths to national revolution.
 Associated for a time with the Groupe Union Défense, TV was generally on poor terms with Front National until 1991, when Malliarakis decided to approach them.
 As a result, TV fell apart and a radical splinter group under Christian Bouchet, Nouvelle Résistance, adopted National Bolshevik and then Eurasianist views.